bpbond/cosore/README.md

 The package, and the process of contributing data, should be as focused and simple as possible (but no simpler).

-All contributors will be included on a database definition paper.
+All contributors will be included on an introductory database paper planned for spring 2020.

-The database is completely open for reuse.
+The database is completely open for reuse, and licensed under the [CC BY 4](https://creativecommons.org/licenses/by/4.0/) license.
 We request that users cite the database definition paper, and strongly encourage them to (i) cite all dataset primary publications, and (ii) involve data contributors as co-authors when possible.

-**This database is not designed for, and should not be treated as, a permanent data repository.** COSORE is a community database, but not an institutionally-backed repository like Figshare, DataONE, ESS-DIVE, etc. We recommend depositing your data in one of these first, and providing its DOI in metadata.
+**This database is not designed for, and should not be treated as, a permanent data repository.** COSORE is a community database, but not an institutionally-backed repository like Figshare, DataONE, ESS-DIVE, etc. We recommend depositing your data in one of these first, and providing its DOI in your COSORE dataset metadata.

 ## Database design

 This database is comprised of a collection of datasets, each converted to a standard format and units.
-A _dataset_ is one or more files of continuous (automated) soil respiration data, with accompanying metadata, with all measurements taken at a single _site_ and with constant _treatment_ assignments.
+A _dataset_ is one or more files of continuous (automated) soil respiration data, with accompanying metadata, with all measurements taken at a single _site_ and with constant _treatment_ assignments (i.e. they may vary between chambers but not over time).

 As much as possible, metadata are kept to a minimum.
 There are five metadata files, but only two of them absolutely need to be filled out:

 ### `DESCRIPTION.txt`

 * Site name
-* Longitude
-* Latitude
-* Elevation [optional]
-* Site timezone
+* Longitude, latitude, and elevation
 * Site [timezone name](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
 * [IGBP cover type](http://www.eomf.ou.edu/static/IGBP.pdf)
-* Instrument name
+* Site network affiliation and network code [optional]
-* Measurement length
+* Measurement instrument and length
-* File format
-* Timestamp format and timezone
+* File and timestamp format and timezone
 * Primary publication DOI or URL [optional]
 * Other publications DOI or URL [optional]
 * Data DOI or URL [optional]